madoxlx/EGTV3/replit.md

 ## Recent Changes

+- **Package Validity Date Feature Implementation Complete (July 3, 2025)**: Successfully implemented comprehensive package validity date functionality
+  - Added `validUntil` timestamp field to packages table in database schema
+  - Enhanced SimplePackageForm.tsx with new date picker field for package validity date selection
+  - Updated form submission logic to include validity date in API payload with proper ISO string conversion
+  - Enhanced data loading logic to populate validity date when editing existing packages
+  - Set intelligent default validity date to 6 months from current date for new packages
+  - Added proper form validation and date handling for package expiration management
+  - Package creation and editing now includes comprehensive validity date control for booking restrictions
+  - System allows administrators to set when packages expire and are no longer available for booking
+  - Enhanced package management workflow with professional date picker interface and validation

 - **Complete Package Detail Page Component Error Resolution with Included Tours and Rooms (July 3, 2025)**: Successfully resolved all JavaScript runtime errors and enhanced tour/room display functionality
   - Fixed "AvailableTours is not defined" error that was causing React component crashes
   - Fixed "RoomDistributionWithStars is not defined" error preventing booking form functionality